Which Channel in 6G, Low-rank or Full-rank, more needs RIS from a Perspective of DoF?: Open Challenging Problems

 \section{Open Challenging Problems}

 Due to the above major advantages of RIS and its ability to make a striking DoF improvement in low-rank channels, RIS may extend its application to several new fields such as near-sea, near-space, and UAV communications.
 However, there still are several open challenging problems to address in RIS fields.
 Here, we list several important ones of them as follows: \begin{enumerate} \item Similar to a movable antenna array, a movable RIS may be introduced to further optimize the space position of RIS over a given 3D area to harvest the performance gains.
-Additionally, how about its performance upper bounds? \item In near field, how to compute and evaluate the DoF or rank value of such a RIS-aided system when the distance from user to RIS is less than the Rayleigh distance?
+Additionally, how about its performance upper bounds? \item In near field, how to compute and evaluate the DoF or rank value of such a RIS-aided system when the distance from {IoT device} to RIS is less than the Rayleigh distance?
 It is clear that this problem is hard, however, its DoF upper or lower bounds may be derived as a DoF performance benchmark.
-Moreover, the corresponding beamforming and phase adjusting methods is also designed to implement a multi-stream near-field transmission from BS to each user.
+Moreover, the corresponding beamforming and phase adjusting methods is also designed to implement a multi-stream near-field transmission from BS to each {IoT device}.

-\item In a distributed multi-RIS scenario, how to achieve an optimal matching between RISs and users in order to maximize the sum-rate by using some traditional methods of graph theory in a multi-user situation?
-Furthermore, similar to scheduling theory, how to make a fair use of RISs per user? \item For a RIS-assisted hybrid beamforming structure, how to jointly design the transmission digital precoding vector, transmission analog weight vector, RIS phase shifting matrix, and reception beamforming vector in order to achieve the maximum DoF of the system?
+\item In a distributed multi-RIS scenario, how to achieve an optimal matching between RISs and {IoT devices} in order to maximize the sum-rate by using some traditional methods of graph theory in a multiple IoT device situation?
+Furthermore, similar to scheduling theory, how to make a fair use of RISs per {IoT device}? \item For a RIS-assisted hybrid beamforming structure, how to jointly design the transmission digital precoding vector, transmission analog weight vector, RIS phase shifting matrix, and reception beamforming vector in order to achieve the maximum DoF of the system?